Ethiopia says its jets are ‘pounding’ targets in Tigray

 Abiy on Monday again sought to calm concerns that the deadly confrontation could slide into civil war and destabilize the strategic Horn of Africa region.

 “Concerns that Ethiopia will descend into chaos are unfounded,” he said in a brief statement, and vowed that what he calls a law enforcement action “will wrap up soon.”
+Abiy on Sunday reshuffled his Cabinet to make major changes to his government’s military and intelligence leadership.

 The United Nations and others have warned of a brewing humanitarian disaster affecting up to 9 million people.